 The United States Department of Agriculture shares materials local education agencies can use to build on their existing School Wellness Policy.

-29 school corporations are improving their School Wellness Policies after receiving specific suggestions for improvement from the Indiana State Department of Health.
+64 school corporations have had their School Wellness Policies evaluated for strength and comprehensiveness after receiving specific suggestions for improvement from the Indiana State Department of Health.
 You can be one of them, too!
-Just email your School Wellness Policy to Juliana Piercefield at email@example.com.
+Just email your School Wellness Policy to Chera McCabe at firstname.lastname@example.org.

 The Comprehensive Health Issues Committee (CHICs) of Monroe County Community School Corporation surveyed parents and staff regarding nutrition and physical activity in schools.
 CHICs is using this information to update their School Wellness Policy and to make other improvements throughout their corporation.
 View the results here!

 Interested in strengthening your School Wellness Policy?
 These Indiana partners can help.

 Measuring Body Mass Indexes in Schools

 Body Mass Index (BMI) is a number calculated from a child's weight and height.
 BMI is a reliable indicator of body fatness for most children and teens.